DFPercush/PhysicalQuantity/README.txt

 Conditional compilation

-	For any of these #define options, you can either uncomment the related line in the header, you can #define the option in your source file before #including the header, or you can pass the #define as an argument to the compiler.
+	For any of these #define options, you can either uncomment the related line in ppOptions.h, you can #define the option in your source file before #including the header, or you can pass the #define as an argument to the compiler.
 All this flexibility does makes it necessary, however, to check that various modules are compiled with the same configuration as their dependencies.
 There is an easy macro